-If you've moved to Australia and want to send money overseas then there are exchange rates and fees to think about.
+If you've moved to Australia and want to send money overseas, you need to pay attention to exchange rates and fees.

-Fortunately there are ways to pay no fees and get better exchange rates.
-Find a foreign money transfer service with no fees which will also match competitor’s exchange rates, and make each dollar go further.
+Fortunately, there are ways to pay zero fees and get better exchange rates.
+You can find a foreign money transfer service with no fees that will also match a competitor’s exchange rates and make each dollar go further.

 Send money home using a transfer service